caporaso-lab/developing-with-qiime2/book/plugins/tutorials/add-nw-align-method.md

   Our four parameters are all `Floats`, and each has a `Range` that values must fall in.
   Import these primitive types for use here by adding the line `from qiime2.plugin import Float, Range` to the top of the file.
   The `gap_open_penalty` parameter, for example, is defined here as taking a floating point value greater than 0.
- - `outputs`: This is a Python `dict` mapping the variable names of the {term}`outputs <Output>` from the plugin action to their semantic types.
+ - `outputs`: This is a Python `dict` mapping the variable names of the {term}`outputs <Output>` from the plugin action to their artifact classes.
  The type we use here is `FeatureData[AlignedSequence]`, representing a collection of aligned DNA sequences.
- A more appropriate type might represent a pair of aligned sequences specifically, rather than one or more aligned sequences which is what this semantic type implies, but again we'll come back to that a later.
+ A more appropriate type might represent a pair of aligned sequences specifically, rather than one or more aligned sequences which is what this artifact class implies, but again we'll come back to that a later.
  We'll need to import `AlignedSequence` here as well, which you can do by adding the line `from q2_types.feature_data import AlignedSequence` to the top of the file (or adding `AlignedSequence` to the imports you already added from `q2_types.feature_data`).
  - `input_descriptions`, `parameter_descriptions`, and `output_descriptions`: These are Python `dicts` that provide descriptions of each input, parameter, and output, respectively, for use in help text through different interfaces.
  - `name`: A brief name for this action.